AA/PPS No. 02.04.20 (6.11)

 Nomination portfolios that do not conform to the documentation outlined above will not be considered.
 It is strongly recommended, therefore, that chairs/directors, deans and former college awardees mentor nominees in preparing their materials.
 Faculty members nominated at the college-level must submit nomination materials for review at the university-level in order to qualify for the Presidential Distinction Awards.

-Award recipients’ nomination forms, narratives (22.a.3) and summaries (22.a.5), but not reference letters or other materials, will be made available to assist faculty in preparing future submissions.
+Award recipients’ nomination forms, narratives (see Section 05.01 a.
+3)) and summaries (see Section 05.01 a.
+5)), but not reference letters or other materials, will be made available to assist faculty in preparing future submissions.

-By , each committee will review the nominations, and make recommendations based on the criteria outlined in paragraphs 14 and 15, using the specified rubric/evaluation instrument and the Committee Member Evaluation Form.
+By , each committee will review the nominations, and make recommendations based on the criteria outlined in Sections 02.03 b. and 02.04, using the specified rubric/evaluation instrument and the Committee Member Evaluation Form.
 The committees will forward their first, second, and third choices to the provost.
 The nomination forms and the names of all university-level award nominees will accompany the ranked list of finalists.

 Only committee members who have reviewed all nomination portfolios and are in attendance at the meeting to select the first, second and third ranked nominees may vote.
 If time permits, an appointed committee member who is unable to attend the review meeting may recommend an alternate college representative to the Faculty Senate for endorsement.
 The same requirements for review and attendance apply to alternate members.